MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/innovate.md

 # Innovation on modern application platforms

-The Innovate methodology of the Cloud Adoption Framework for Azure drives adoption through the build-measure-learn cycle.
+The Innovate methodology of the Cloud Adoption Framework drives adoption through the build-measure-learn cycle.
 The Innovate methodology focuses on digital innovation across data, applications, analytics, and AI and machine learning.
 Establish a vision for innovation that uses the abstraction layers provided by a modern application platform.
-For more information, see [Innovate methodology](../../innovate/index.md).
+For more information, see the [Innovate methodology](../../innovate/index.md).

 ## Modern application platform innovation